czsdoge/CZSDoge/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

-This issue tracker is only for technical issues related to CZSDoge Core.
+This issue tracker is only for technical issues related to BroccoliCoin Core.

-For general questions about CZSDoge please use one of the various communities, e.g. Reddit, IRC, Discord, etc.
+For general questions about BroccoliCoin please use one of the various communities, e.g. Reddit, IRC, Discord, etc.

 ### Describe the issue